 Wegovy is meant to be used as a long-term treatment.
 If you and your doctor determine that Wegovy is safe and effective for you, you’ll likely use it long term.

-Treatment with Wegovy isn’t recommended for adults who have intolerable side effects from a 2.4-mg dose of the drug.
+Treatment with Wegovy isn’t recommended for adults who have intolerable side effects from a 2.4-mg or 1.7-mg dose of the drug.